 One of the best ways to have a healthy recovery is to eat healthy meals and snacks, and to drink plenty of water (64 oz a day, 96 oz a day if nursing).
 If you don’t have the energy to make meals or snacks (because who does?) there are a lot of healthy snacks you can buy and have on hand: nuts, hummus, dried fruit (dried mango is divine), beef jerky, Lara bars (YUM!), ONE bars, cottage cheese, yogurt, protein drinks, and lots of fresh fruits and veggies.

+Be sure to eat balanced meals as well.
 One of the best things I did was plan ahead and make healthy freezer meals before the baby was born so dinner was ready to go!
 Get some ideas for some easy meals to freeze right HERE!

 Try to eat something every 2-3 hours to maintain energy and to help boost your metabolism.
 It is especially helpful to eat if you are a nursing momma!